 Dine Green with U.Va.
 Dining!
 Through U.Va.
-Dining’s ongoing commitment to reducing our environmental impact, two of our locations have achieved Green Restaurant Certification.
+Dining’s ongoing commitment to reducing our environmental impact, three of our locations have achieved Green Restaurant Certification.

-O’Hill Dining Room has received a 3 star certification for its commitments to purchasing local and sustainable food and beverages, comprehensive waste reduction and diversion programs, incentives for reusable to-go containers and mugs, and efficient energy and water appliances throughout the building.
+O’Hill Dining Room and Fresh Food Co. have received 3 star certification for commitments to purchasing local and sustainable food and beverages, comprehensive waste reduction and diversion programs, incentives for reusable to-go containers and mugs, and efficient energy and water appliances throughout the buildings.

 Fine Arts Café – our flagship sustainability café, located in the School of Architecture – achieved a 2 Star Certification for its plant-based menu featuring local and organic ingredients, comprehensive waste reduction and diversion programs including recycling, composting and a free reusable to-go program, as well as efficient energy and water appliances throughout the café.